steltenpower/ElementarySchoolGimmicks/README.md

 First reasonable paper prototype: shifting 'tens' and 'ones'.<br>
 <img src="https://raw.githubusercontent.com/steltenpower/ElementarySchoolGimmicks/master/getallenuitspreker_samengesteld.jpg">
   </td><td>
-But number naming is a little bit more complex than that.
-To figure that out:<br>
+But number naming is a little bit more irregular than that.
+To figure that out a minimal concept:<br>
 <img src="https://raw.githubusercontent.com/steltenpower/ElementarySchoolGimmicks/master/getallenuitspreker.jpg"></td></tr><tr><td colspan="3">
 Which together with the notion of needing physical constraints for how layers can be moved relative to each other, resulted in the current digital design:<br><img src="https://github.com/steltenpower/ElementarySchoolGimmicks/blob/master/getal_in_letters_v1.svg"><br>
   The on/off of the trema, so "e" or "ë", is not taken into account yet.<br>